Looking for Rewards?*

 - Additional rate tax payers – £0

-If you’re earning more than £1,000 in interest each year, and you feel you’re currently paying too much tax on your savings interest, it could be a good idea to shift your money to an ISA for those tax advantages.
-Don't forget, you can maximise both your personal savings allowance and your ISA allowance at the same time, if you can afford it.
+If you’re earning more than £1,000 in interest each year and feel you’re paying too much tax on your savings interest, it could be a good idea to shift your money to an ISA.
+Don’t forget, you can maximise both your personal savings allowance and your ISA allowance at the same time.

-As an investment, you’ll want to make sure that a cash ISA is the right fit for you.
-Here are some of the most important things to consider when comparing cash ISAs:
+You’ll want to make sure that a cash ISA is the right fit for you and your savings.
+Here are some of the most important things to consider when you compare cash ISAs:

 Fixed term or instant access

-Fixed-term ISAs usually offer better rates, but require you to lock your money in for a set period, with heavy penalties for withdrawing early.
-Whereas, instant-access ISAs offer greater flexibility, allowing you to withdraw at any time.
-However, you won’t get the best ISA rates.
+Fixed-term ISAs usually offer better rates of interest, but require you to lock your money away for a set period, with penalties for withdrawing early.
+Instant-access cash ISAs offer greater flexibility, allowing you to withdraw at any time.
+However, you might not always get the best ISA savings rates.

-Once you’ve decided which type of cash ISA you’re investing in, you’ll want to compare the rates available to you.
-It’s definitely worth using a comparison service like Compare the Market, not only when you’re first opening your ISA as an investment, but to regularly look for better rates elsewhere, as you can transfer your cash ISA as often as you’d like.
-The best rates are typically found with the longer fixed-term ISAs.
+Once you’ve decided which type of cash ISA you’re investing in, you’ll want to compare interest rates.
+That’s where Compare the Market can help.
+And it’s a good idea to regularly check for better rates, as you can transfer your cash ISA as often as you’d like.

 Withdrawal fees